preciofishbone/OmniaDocsG2/blocks/blocks-forms/form/index.rst

 Form block
 ============

-**This is ongoing, preliminary documentation for functionality to come in Omnia v6.5.**

-Use this block to make a form available for users.
+This block is available in Omnia 6.5 and later.
+Use it to make a form available for users.

 A form can be a Survey, a Poll or a Checkup.
 These forms are created and maintained in Omnia Admin.
 See this page for more information: :doc:`Forms </admin-settings/business-group-settings/forms/index>`